Francis Marion: Early service

-During the American Revolution, Marion supported the Patriot cause and on June 21, 1775 he enlisted in the Continental Army's 2nd South Carolina Regiment (commanded by William Moultrie) at the rank of captain.
+During the American Revolution, Marion supported the Patriot cause and on June 21, 1775, he was commissioned as an officer in the Continental Army's 2nd South Carolina Regiment (commanded by William Moultrie) at the rank of captain.
 Marion served with Moultrie in the defense of Fort Sullivan from a Royal Navy attack on June 28, 1776.
 In September 1776, the Continental Congress commissioned Marion as a lieutenant colonel.
 In the autumn of 1779, he took part in the siege of Savannah, a failed Franco-American attempt to capture the capital of Georgia which had been previously occupied by British forces.

 Siege of Charleston

 A British force led by Sir Henry Clinton entered South Carolina in the early spring of 1780 and laid siege to Charleston.
 Marion was not captured with the rest of the city's garrison when Charleston capitulated on May 12, 1780, as he had broken an ankle in an accident and had left the city to recuperate.
 Clinton led part of the force that had captured Charleston back to New York, but a significant number stayed for operations under Lord Charles Cornwallis in the Carolinas.
-After the loss of Charleston, the defeats suffered by Isaac Huger's men at the Battle of Monck's Corner and Abraham Buford's troops at the Battle of Waxhaws (near the North Carolina border, in what is now Lancaster County), Marion organized a small military unit, which at first consisted of between 20 and 70 men and was the only force then opposing the British in the region.
+After the loss of Charleston and the defeats suffered by Isaac Huger's men at the Battle of Monck's Corner and Abraham Buford's troops at the Battle of Waxhaws (near the North Carolina border, in what is now Lancaster County), Marion organized a small military unit, which at first consisted of between 20 and 70 men and was the only force then opposing the British in the region.
 At this point, Marion was still hobbling on his slowly healing ankle.